GamesCreed

 Enlisted, PlayStation 5, Review

-The game’s visuals were stunning, and the map’s designs included vintage-styled buildings, vehicles, etc. The climate is included on these maps.
-The beautiful maps make you intrigued about what life was like in the 1940s.
+The game’s visuals were stunning, and the map’s designs included vintage-style buildings, vehicles, etc. The climate is included in these maps.
+The beautiful maps intrigue you, intrigued about what life was like in the 1940s.
 The detailing of the weapons has an almost photorealistic look.
 All of this looked far better, as this is also available on next-gen consoles, and the 4K resolution enhanced the realistic effects.
-You can see that much time and effort was taken into the graphics.
+You can see that much time and effort were taken into the graphics.

 Enlisted provides so much enjoyment.
 This game is worth playing, and surprisingly, a game like this is only accessible to download.
 There are some positives to take from this game, but there are also very noticeable drawbacks that should be improved for this to be better and drastically increase its longevity.
 You could say this game has some potential to rival Call of Duty and Battlefield and give them a run for their money.